FlowFuse/website/src/blog/2023/07/flowforge-1-9-release.md

     - releases
 ---

-FlowForge 1.9 adds new features to make it easier to adminster FlowForge platform deployments, including new API documentation and the ability to create customized Node-RED palettes.
+FlowForge 1.9 adds new features to make it easier to administer FlowForge platform deployments, including new API documentation and the ability to create customized Node-RED palettes.

 <!--more-->